2022 Swansboro Five-O Rules & Regulations

 - Fishing Times: No lines in the water prior to 7:00 AM.

-- There will be no official ending time for King Mackerel tournament fishing, but boats weighing a fish must be checked in with Tournament check-in boats no later that 5PM on each day of competition.
-Check-in boats will be stationed at 4PM Swansboro check-points near Casper's Marina & Saltwater Grill on the ICW.
+- There will be no official ending time for King Mackerel tournament fishing, but boats weighing a fish must be checked in with the Tournament check-in boat no later that 5PM on each day of competition.
+The check-in boat will be stationed at 4PM at Swansboro check-points near Casper's Marina & Saltwater Grill on the ICW.
 Scales open at Saltwater Grill for King Mackerel weigh-in at 4PM each day.
 Boats failing to meet these deadlines will be EXCLUDED from the competition.

 - Once a boat has checked-in at the checkpoint, boats must proceed towards the Official Weigh Station at Saltwater Grill in safe, "common sense," single-file fashion without land stops.

 - All species must be weighed-in from the boat from which they are caught.
 No trucking or overland transportation of fish.
 Fish must be off-loaded from the boat at designated area ONLY.
 Any fish not off-loaded from the boat at designated area will be disqualified.
-ONLY ONE FISH will be eligible for inspection by the Tournament Committee, Weighmaster and Marine Fisheries Officials.
+ONLY ONE FISH will be eligible for weigh-in and inspection UNLESS the boat is entered in the NCLEAP or Elite 10 Aggregate TWTs.

 - All fish must be caught by rod and reel.